Introduction

 In the labs, we’ll use the Palmer Penguins data, a public dataset meant to demonstrate data exploration and visualization.
 We’re going to pretend we care deeply about the relationship between penguin bill length and mass, and we’re going to build up an entire data science environment dedicated to exploring that relationship.

-The front end of this environment will be a website built in Quarto.
+The front end of this environment will be a website built with the Quarto publishing system.
 It will include an app for fetching penguin mass predictions from a machine learning model based on bill length and other features.
 The website will also have pages dedicated to exploratory data analysis and model building.

 On the backend, we will build a data science workbench on an AWS EC2 instance where we can do this work.
 It will include RStudio Server and JupyterHub for working.
 It will also host the machine learning model as an API and the Shiny app for the website.